Do you need a generator?

 Most people are familiar with portable generators, which are gas-powered units that have a short run-time, low load expectation, and a low cost.
-A portable generator must be manually filled or connected to fuel, started, and connected to electric supply during a power outage.
+A portable generator must be manually filled or connected to fuel, started, and connected to an electric supply during a power outage.

-A standby generator is a professionally-installed permanently-connected stationary unit that will start automatically (or with the push of a button) during a blackout.
+A standby generator is a professionally installed permanently connected stationary unit that will start automatically (or with the push of a button) during a blackout.
 Standby generators run continuously for long periods of time.
 In addition to the comfort and security,

 What kind of standby generator should I buy?